The Principles of Quantum Mechanics: History

 In the fourth edition, 1958, the same chapter was revised, adding new sections on interpretation and applications.
-Later a revised fourth edition appeared in 1967.
+It was later reprinted multiple times.
+A revised fourth edition appeared in 1967.
 For the last editions, the greatest changes were in the final chapter of the book, a reflection of the rapid pace of development of quantum electrodynamics, both theoretical and experimental.
+Although Dirac knew about group theory, he did not think of it as a useful tool for quantum mechanics, and consequently did not include it in his book.
+(Group theory was first applied to quantum mechanics—controversially—by Eugene Wigner and John von Neumann and independently by Hermann Weyl in the late 1920s.)

+Translations

 It has been translated to multiple languages, including Russian, Japanese, German, and French.
-Dirac supplied an additional preface for the Russian edition, thanks to this good relationship with Russian physicists Igor Tamm and Peter Kapitza.
+Dirac supplied an additional preface for the Russian edition, thanks to his good relationship with Russian physicists Igor Tamm and Peter Kapitza.
+At the request of Dmitri Ivanenko, Dirac added a chapter on methods of approximations, including the Hartree–Fock method (developed by Douglas Hartree and Vladimir Fock) for the Russian edition.
+In the Russian edition, Ivanenko added multiple appendices and Matvei Bronstein some footnotes.
 He also supplied a preface to the Japanese edition as requested by the translators, two of whom were Yoshio Nishina and Sin-Itiro Tomonaga.
+Being fluent in German, Dirac personally checked the German translation by Werner Bloch.